File Tax For Your

 Image describing different types of partnerships - General Partnership, Limited Liability Partnership, and Limited Liability Company.
 Explains investment, stakes, liabilities, and protection against debt.
 No mention of self-employed, 1099, freelancer, or taxes.

 There are four kinds of partnerships in the U.S.: limited liability partnerships, limited partnerships, general partnerships and LLC partnerships.
 Each fits the different needs of the individuals forming the partnerships.
 A limited liability partnership (LLP) has limited liability for all the partners, which means that if the situation with the business tends to go south, the partners have protection against debts.
 Each owner in the partnership has a predefined set of liabilities and is not responsible for any hardships arising from the actions of other partners.
 Limited partnerships involve one or more general partners responsible for unlimited liability.
 A partnership suits entrepreneurs who own the brand but share key responsibilities with other partners.
 Apart from general partners, all the other partners have limited liabilities.
 It's often the case that the founder(s) of the company invites other partners to join the company and offers limited partnership as a motivating factor.
 The partner(s) with unlimited liability also has to file self-employment taxes.
 You might be wondering – what's a general partnership?
 In a general partnership, the partners share all profits, responsibilities, losses, debts and lawsuits equally.
 In addition, the agreement that binds the partners together ensures equal ownership rights to all the owners involved.
 In this case, the name of the business is often the name of the partners.
-Last but not least, an LLC or limited liability company is like a hybrid of a partnership and business structure.
+An LLC or limited liability company is like a hybrid of a partnership and business structure.
 It combines aspects of partnership and an extensive business corporation.
 If you are a partner in an LLC, your personal possessions – house, car, bank account – have protection against bankruptcy and any losses the company faces.

 What's a Schedule K-1?